If you had a D-fly / Wireless module installed, you could even update firmware using the mobile app - E-Tube Cyclist.

 Instead, you need either the SM-PCE02 tool, or use the E-Tube Cyclist mobile app.
 All 12-speed Di2 series (DURA-ACE R9200, Ultegra R8100, and Di2 R7100) support BluetoothLE/ANT out of the box.

 Looks easy, right?
-Well.. when it comes to the wireless ST-R9270, ST-R8170, and ST-R7170 hydraulic disc levers, there is a bit of a gotcha - for the initial update, they need to be wired to the rest of the system.
+Well.. when it comes to the wireless ST-R9270, ST-R8170, and ST-R7170 hydraulic disc levers, there is a bit of a gotcha - to install firmware updates, they need to be wired to the rest of the system.

-If you don't connect the levers to the rest of the system, you cannot update them.
+If you don't connect the levers to the rest of the system, you simply cannot update them.
 Note that this issue only applies to the hydraulic disc levers - the rim brake levers are not wireless and are connected by wire by default.

 Initially, Shimano said that this would only be a problem the very first time you update the shift levers, and that future updates should be wireless.

 While the app will tell you that there is an update available for your shift levers, it will not let you download and install that update.